 You can’t force someone to change, but you can help them to adjust their pain/pleasure drivers so that they make healthy choices and are more inclined to work out and eat well.

 There is a right way and a wrong way to go about trying to get your partner to work out more.

 Positive reinforcement is always the key, as is knowing how to approach the subject in the right way.
 Making your girlfriend or wife feel bad about her body is rarely going to give a good result.

 Above all, remember to be realistic.
 It’s not fair to expect someone to always be beautiful forever, and just because your partner starts working out doesn’t mean she’ll automatically look like a model.
 Focus on the benefits of being healthy rather than the aesthetics.

 And finally, if you can’t change them – try changing yourself instead!
-Ultimately we only have control over one thing, and that’s how we react to things.
+Ultimately we only have control over one thing, and that’s our thinking, which in turn dictates how we react to things.
 This could be a great lesson in how you can find a better way to react to this situation too.

 If you’ve found yourself in this situation before, please drop me a comment below!
 As a female, I’d be happy to answer any questions that I can.